Between 54-87% of retail CFD accounts lose money. Based on 69 brokers who display this data.

 The number one UK spread betting broker in terms of experience and overall popularity according to the 2016 Invest Trends report is the original spread betting broker — IG Spread Betting.
 You can compare the features of their award-winning proprietary web-based, mobile and tablet betting platforms here.
 This broker has the most active financial spread betting UK and foreign accounts, according to Investment Trends’ UK Leveraged Trading Report for 2018 cited in their annual report, and provides access to over 15,000 markets.

-Another UK broker, City Index’ Spread Betting Account has similar dealing spreads to IG, offers access to over 12,000 markets, and was voted the UK’s Best Spread Betting Service by Shares Award in 2017.
+Another UK broker, City Index’ Spread Betting Account has similar dealing spreads to IG, offers access to over 12,000 markets, and was voted the UK’s Best Spread Betting Service by Shares Award.

 City Index also offers several platforms including a downloadable AT Pro platform, Web Trader and mobile trading apps.
 City Index received the award for the best spread betting platform in 2017 according to ADVFN, and the best spread betting app for mobile devices for 2018 according to OPWA.